Vila Galé Collection Palácio dos Arcos: the wait of the bride

 Bride, out of focused, in the make up process with her mother in the background.

-• A wedding day, for everyone—but especially for the photographer—is a kind of marathon that often lasts even longer.
+• A wedding day, for everyone, but especially for the wedding photographer, is a kind of marathon lasting far longer than a normal workday.

 Profile of the bride near the end of the making up.